 Harrison McCain Scholarship

-The Harrison McCain Scholarships are available annually to entering students attending University who have graduated from a high school in Canada.
-Each award has a program value of $16,000 payable over a four year course of study in the amount of $4,000 per year.
+The Harrison McCain Scholarships/Bursaries are available annually to current high school students entering university who will graduate from a high school in Canada.
+Each award has a program value of $16,000 payable over a four-year course of study in the amount of $4,000 per year.
 The number of scholarships/bursaries available may vary from year to year.
 Renewal criteria to be met each year.

 Hildred Martin Leadership Endowed Scholarship